almarklein/pyelastix/README.md

 most common parameters:

 * Transform (str):
-    {'BSplineTransform', 'EulerTransform', 'AffineTransform'} The
+    Can be 'BSplineTransform', 'EulerTransform', or
-    transformation to apply.
-Chosen by the argument of get_default_params.
+    'AffineTransform'.
+The transformation to apply.
+Chosen based on `type`.
 * FinalGridSpacingInPhysicalUnits (int):
     When using the BSplineTransform, the final spacing of the grid.
     This controls the smoothness of the final deformation.